AA-CubeSat-Team/soci_img/MSP430F5529_Test_1/README.md

 ```
 Usage: <Command> <Picture#>

+Note: Size will be 0, if there is no picture at that slot

 /* Gets the size of the picture stored at slot 1 in bytes */
 Example: 0x02 0x01
 ```
 GET_THUMBNAIL(0x03) commmand
 ```
 Usage: <Command> <Picture#>

+Note: An error will be thrown, if no thumbnail exist at that slot
+(See 'Responses from the MSP430F5529') section for more information

 /* Gets the data of the thumbnail of the picture stored at slot 0 */
 Example: 0x03 0x00